kartika-k/wave_grid_pattern_assignment/README.md

 🎨 **Change Colors:**
 Update the `colors` array in the `WaveGrid` component for a unique gradient effect.

+💡 Contribution

+Want to improve this project?
+Follow these steps:

+- Fork the repository.
+- Create a new branch for your feature.
+- Make changes and test them.
+- Commit and push your changes.
+- Open a Pull Request for review.

 ## 📝 License

 This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for details.